GT20 Canada: How did the international players fare in Toronto Nationals vs Montreal Tigers, Match 17?

 The 17th match of the 2023 GT20 Canada kicked off on July 30 between Toronto Nationals and Montreal Tigers at CAA Centre in Brampton.
 It was a day that was marred by multiple rain interruptions.

 Although it may have been a severely shortened game, there were some scintillating fireworks on display.
 Muhammad Waseem and Chris Lynn took off as Montreal Tigers got off to an electrifying start.
-The bowlers had a very hard time containing the flow of runs as they took some severe beating.
-The Kings eventually ended their innings on a high with 77 runs on the board after six overs.
+Bowlers had a very hard time containing the flow of runs as they took some severe beating while the duo was batting.
+Montreal Kings eventually ended their innings on a high with 77 runs on the board after 6 overs.

-Requiring 78 to win at 13 RPO, Toronto Nationals openers Darren Bravo and JJ Smit could not hit the ground running, unlike Montreal openers.
+Requiring 78 to win at 13 RPO, Toronto Nationals openers Darren Bravo and JJ Smit could not hit the ground running, unlike the Montreal openers.
 The duo consumed a lot of dot balls at the start which pushed the required run rate to unimaginable proportions.
-They were forced to retire due to their lackluster show with the bat but by that time it was already too late.
-The Tigers bowlers’ were able to keep it tight and in the end, completed a resounding victory by 23 runs.
+They were forced to retire out due to their lackluster show with the bat but by that time, it was already too late.
+The Tigers bowlers’ were able to keep it tight and in the end, completing a resounding victory by 23 runs.

 Muhammad Waseem (MT)

-Waseem played a brief, yet explosive knock of 24 (13) which involved a four and two sixes.
+Waseem played a brief, yet explosive knock of 24 (13) which involved 1 four and 2 sixes.
 Considering the shortened length of the game, Waseem was smashing it right from the get-go and did not allow the bowlers to settle down.
-He was dismissed by Faheem Ashraf during the fifth over of the innings.
+He was dismissed by Faheem Ashraf during the 5th of the first innings when his side had 63 runs on the board.

 Chris Lynn (MT)

 Lynn was Waseem’s partner in crime at the other end who also played a blistering innings at a killer strike rate of 211.11.
-The duo, most particularly Lynn took on the Toronto Nationals’ bowlers and notched up 38 runs off 18 balls.
+Lynn took on the Toronto Nationals’ bowlers and notched up 38 runs in 18 balls.
 He stayed unbeaten at the end to ensure that Montreal had enough runs to defend.

 Sherfane Rutherford (MT)